Bortiz25/pet-store-website/README.md

 ```
 const productList = await Product.find();
 ```
-We use mongoose.find() to retrieve a JSON array contanining all documents from MongoDB that match the sturcture defined by the Product model.
+We use mongoose.find() to retrieve a JSON array contanining all documents from MongoDB that match the sturcture defined by our 'Product' model.

-### ℹ️ Mongoose queries are not native javascript promises.
+### ℹ️ Mongoose queries are not native JavaScript promises.
 We use them with 'await' to pause execution until the query is completed.

-We then iterate through the 'productList' array and convert each JSON document into instances of our javascript 'Product' class.
+We then iterate through the 'productList' array and convert each JSON document into instances of our JavaScript 'Product' class.

 **Remember** the async 'fetchProducts()' function returns a promise.
 So when we use that function in the directory **`routes/adminPage`**, we use the 'await' keyword to wait for the promise to resolve.
+Below is an example of this code:
 ```
 // render admin page
    router.get('/', async function(req,res,next) {